 Younger people form alcohol habits

-Another important consideration when formulating appropriate policy to combat alcoholism is that the consumption of alcohol, as well as the consumption of certain types of alcoholic drinks, are habit-forming.
+Another important consideration when formulating appropriate policy to combat alcoholism is that the consumption of alcohol and specific types of drinks is habit-forming.
 These habits can be deeply embedded and can affect personal consumption patterns even decades later.
 One study highlights that the expansion of the beer industry that occurred in Russia during the 1990s and 2000s affected mainly young adults who were just beginning to consume alcohol.
-This generation of younger people switched to consuming beer instead of spirits, whereas the older generation, who had already developed strong habits towards consuming hard alcohol, continued to drink spirits .
+This generation of younger people switched to consuming beer instead of spirits, whereas the older generation, who had already developed strong habits toward consuming hard alcohol, continued to drink spirits .

 The presence of peer effects implies the presence of a so-called “social multiplier.”
 This suggests that an increase in the price of alcohol will impact upon more people as a consequence of peer influence.
-For example, a government policy, such as a rise in the taxation of alcohol, will not only affect one individual by encouraging him or her to consume less, but will also have a spillover effect on his or her peers, in that they will also drink less.
+For example, a government policy, such as a rise in the taxation of alcohol, will not only affect one individual by encouraging them to consume less, but will also have a spillover effect on their peers, in that they will also drink less.

 Finally, lowering the level of excessive drinking will have positive outcomes for health as well as for labor productivity.
 Evidence supports the presence of a negative relationship between excessive alcohol consumption and labor productivity, particularly for men, as heavy drinking can result in increased absenteeism, lower earnings and less hours worked, and more risk of workplace injury.

 Limitations and gaps